slomg/anarchychess/README.md

 **Chess: The Anarchy Update** is a chess website that takes all the stupid ideas from [r/AnarchyChess](https://reddit.com/r/anarchychess) and turns them a real, balanced, chess variant.

+**NOT OUT YET:** The website is not live yet.
+A public deployment will be available in the coming days.

 # Features

 -   **New Pieces & Rules:** Knook, Checker, Traitor Rook, Antiqueen, Underage Pawn, King Capture, King Touch = Draw, Forced En Passant, Long Passant, Il Vaticano, Omnipotent Pawn, Vertical Castling, Knooklear Fusion, Queen Beta Decay.\